MPC of Uncertain Nonlinear Systems with Meta-Learning for Fast Adaptation of Neural Predictive Models: Simulation

-To evaluate the tracking performance of the proposed algorithm on the target system, we compare against a few approaches, all of which have the same NSSM architecture but are initialized differently: \begin{enumerate} \item \textbf{iMAML}: The parameters of the NSSM are set with those obtained from the meta-training phase of the iMAML-based algorithm, that is, $\omega_{\infty}$ output by Algorithm~\ref{alg:meta_training}. \item \textbf{MAML}: The parameters of the NSSM are set with those obtained from the meta-training phase of the MAML-based algorithm as outlined in Section~\ref{sec:maml}.
-While Fig.~\ref{fig:loss_compare} shows that \textbf{iMAML} yields less prediction errors over \textbf{MAML} during the meta-training phase, we would like to investigate whether this leads to a better control performance on the target system. \item \textbf{Supervised learning}: Since there is no meta-training phase, the parameters are chosen randomly.
+To evaluate the tracking performance on the target system, we compare against a few approaches, all of which have the same NSSM architecture but are initialized differently: \begin{enumerate} \item \textbf{iMAML}: The parameters of the NSSM are set with those obtained from the meta-training phase of the iMAML-based algorithm, that is, $\omega_{\infty}$ output by Algorithm~\ref{alg:meta_training}. \item \textbf{MAML}: The parameters of the NSSM are set with those obtained from the meta-training phase of the MAML-based algorithm as outlined in Section~\ref{sec:maml}. \item \textbf{Supervised learning}: Since there is no meta-training phase, the parameters are chosen randomly.
 This comparison with \textbf{Supervised learning} highlights whether meta-learning can improve our performance by leveraging the knowledge from source systems. \end{enumerate} Starting from these different initial parameters, we train the NSSMs using data from the target system $\mD_{\text{target}}$, which only contains $300$ data points.
 Specifically, for \textbf{iMAML}, this refers to run the adaptation step in Algorithm~\ref{alg:meta_inference}.
 On the other hand, \textbf{iMAML} and \textbf{supervised learning} perform the following update

 with $\omega_{0}^*$ being the parameters initialized for the NSSMs.